ant-design/ant-design-mobile/components/list-view/index.en-US.md

 | showQuickSearchIndicator | whether show quick search indicator | bool | false |
 | delayTime | delay rendering time setting (for the first screen optimization, the initial rendering of the number of `initialListSize` data, after which time rendering the remaining data items, ie `totalRowCount - initialListSize`) | number |`100ms` |
 | delayActivityIndicator | the loading indicator for delayed rendering. | react node | - |

+## Tips

+ListView has three types of scroll containers:

+1. Partial div container
+    - default, note: **need to manually set the height of the ListView**
+2. html body container
+    - set `useBodyScroll` or `stickyHeader` to take effect (do not need to set height)
+3. Use [zscroller](https://github.com/yiminghe/zscroller) to simulate the rolling container
+    - set `useZscroller` to take effect, then you can set `scrollerOptions` (need to manually set the height of the ListView)